genepattern/OutSplice/docs/v1/index.md

 - **correction setting**<span style="color: red;">*</span>
     - The correction value to be used for p-value adjustment during Fisher analyses.
 Uses 'fdr' by default.
 Allowed values are fdr, holm, hochberg, hommel, bonferonni, BY.
 - **p value**<span style="color: red;">*</span>
-    - The significance threshold to use during Fisher analyses.
+    - The final corrected significance threshold to use during Fisher analyses.
 Uses 0.05 by default.

 ## Input Files